liudch/vim-misc/README.md

 If you have questions, bug reports, suggestions, etc. the author can be contacted at <peter@peterodding.com>.
 The latest version is available at
 <http://peterodding.com/code/vim/misc> and <http://github.com/xolox/vim-misc>.
+If you like the script please vote for it on [Vim Online] [vim-online].

 ## License